aws/aws-eks-best-practices/content/reliability/docs/controlplane.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/control-plane.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # EKS Control Plane

 Amazon Elastic Kubernetes Service (EKS) is a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane or worker nodes.
 It runs upstream Kubernetes and is certified Kubernetes conformant.
 This conformance ensures that EKS supports the Kubernetes APIs, just like the open-source community version that you can install on EC2 or on-premises.
 Existing applications running on upstream Kubernetes are compatible with Amazon EKS.